jrnd-io/jr-website/content/docs/GUI/_index.md

 type: book # Do not modify.
 ---

-In this section you can find different recipes to solve issues with _jr_

 ## Using JR GUI

 JR can be used with a GUI to facilitate template testing/editing.